 To aid practitioners in this changing environment of global intellectual property, we now present the ninth edition of The Intellectual Property Review.
 In this edition, we present 16 chapters that provide an overview of the forms of intellectual property coverage available in each particular jurisdiction, along with an update of its most recent developments.
 Each chapter is written and assembled by leading practitioners in that jurisdiction.

-We are pleased to present the inaugural edition of The Corporate Tax Planning Law Review.
-This volume contains 20 chapters, each devoted to a different country and providing expert analysis by leading practitioners of the most important aspects of tax planning for multinational corporate groups in that country, with a particular focus on recent developments.
+We are pleased to present the second edition of The Corporate Tax Planning Review.
+This volume contains 22 chapters, each devoted to a different country and each providing expert analysis by leading practitioners of the most important aspects of tax planning for multinational corporate groups in that country, with a particular focus on recent developments.

 The Securities Litigation Review is a guided introduction to the international varieties of enforcing rights related to the issuance and exchange of publicly traded securities.
 This review focuses on litigation – how rights are created and vindicated against the backdrop of courtroom proceedings.
 Accordingly, this volume amounts to a cross-cultural review of the disputing process.
 While the subject matter is limited to securities litigation, which may well be the world’s most economically significant form of litigation, any survey of litigation is in great part a survey of procedure as much as substance.

 This eighth edition of The Dominance and Monopolies Review seeks to provide an accessible and easily-understandable summary of global abuse of dominance rules.
 As with previous years, each chapter – authored by specialist local experts – summarises the abuse of dominance rules in a jurisdiction; provides a review of the regime’s enforcement activity in the past year; and sets out a prediction for future developments.